- Contact information

 July 22, 2014: EPA brownfields grant writing workshop

-This workshop focused on helping community grant writers produce successful proposals for the EPA Assessment, Clean-Up and Revolving Loan Fund (ARC) grants.
+This workshop focused on helping community grant writers produce successful proposals for the EPA Assessment, Cleanup and Revolving Loan Fund (ARC) grants.
 Presenters from DNR's RR Program, EPA Region 5 and Kansas State University's Technical Assistance for Brownfields Communities (TAB) program discussed the basics of the ARC grants, eligibility requirements, the application process and proposal writing tips and resources.
-Participants will review real examples and be given ample opportunity to ask questions.
-Even if you are not writing a proposal this year, the workshop can be a valuable planning tool for local governments interested in brownfields redevelopment.

 - EPA Brownfields Grant Writing Workshop Webinar - Tip: click on the white circle with three lines in the bottom left corner to view chapters, then move your cursor off the video screen to see the webinar.